ubc/profile-cct/readme.txt

 Display a search box (with jquery-ui Autocomplete) to search for profiles by name

+= [profilenavigation] shortcode =

+Displays profile navigation.
+If no parameters are supplied it'll rely on the options set in the settings page.
+If at least one parameter is supplied then the global settings will be ignored display_searchbox=true to show the search box display_alphabet=true to show the letter list display_orderby=true to show the orderby field display_tax="comma separated list of taxonomies" to show dropdowns to filter by those taxonomies.

+eg [profilenavigation display_searchbox="true" display_tax="location, position"] will show a searchbox as well as two dropdown menus to filter by the two specified taxonomies

 == Screenshots ==

 1. Listing profiles in the dashboard